defano/digital-design/docs/synthesis-instructions.md

 4. Convert the (logical) native circuit description into a physical representation via a process called _place-and-route_ (using the `par` tool).
 Recall that the FPGA contains an "array" of gates.
 For each circuit element in your design, place-and-route identifies the specific, physical gate on the FPGA that will manifest it (_placement_) and the interconnections used to attach it to other elements (_routing_).
 This process results in a transformation of the NGD database.

-5. Execute the _Timing Report and Circuit Evaluation_ tool (called `trce`) to assure that your design meets timing constraints and will thusly behave correctly in hardware.
+5. Execute the _Timing Report and Circuit Evaluation_ tool (called `trce`) to assure that the design meets timing constraints and will thusly behave correctly in hardware.
 For example, assure that the delay through combinatorial paths doesn't exceed the clock period; flip-flop setup and hold constraints are met, etc.

 6. Generate a bitstream programming file (`.bit`) from the NGD database using the `bitgen` tool.

-Once a bitstream programming file has been generated it can be loaded on the Papilio using the `papilio-prog` tool ([described in detail here](papilio-instructions.md)) or loaded onto other hardware using a variety of other methods (such as via a JTAG programming cable).
+Once a bitstream programming file has been generated, it can be loaded on the Papilio using the `papilio-prog` tool ([described in detail here](papilio-instructions.md)), or loaded onto other hardware using a variety of other methods (using a JTAG programming cable, for example).

 #### A note about user constraints